xiaoyuwang16/Qin-Lab_T2PKS-evolution/README.md

 +  Visual_Fig2a.py ...             # visualizing scripts for each figure in our paper.\

  `/path/to/Qin-Lab_T2PKS-evolution/src ` Contains core MAAPE package modules.\
+ `/path/to/Qin-Lab_T2PKS-evolution/constants.py ` \
- `/path/to/Qin-Lab_T2PKS-evolution/constants.py ` # This file contains global parameters and path settings for the analysis pipeline. **Before running the scripts, you must update the `BASE_DIR` to match your local environment.**
+ This file contains global parameters and path settings for the analysis pipeline. \
+ **Before running the scripts, you must update the `BASE_DIR` to match your local environment.**\
-All other scientific parameters (Window sizes, KNN, PCA) are pre-configured based on the methodology described in our manuscript for KS domain processing.
+All other scientific parameters (Window sizes, KNN, PCA) are pre-configured based on the methodology described in our manuscript for KS domain processing.\

-## Data Format Requirements

-Input files:\
-1. Protein sequences in FASTA format, there's a `/path/to/MAAPE/example/test.fasta` in example folder which contains 110 Rubisco protein sequences\
-2. Order index file: `/path/to/MAAPE/example/order_index.txt`
-   Contains sequence indices and their corresponding protein categories.
-This information is used for node coloring in the visualization.
-3. Similarity threshold file for determining whether sub-vectors of different window sizes are equivalent：`/path/to/MAAPE/example/converted_thresholds_pca.npy`，this file is derived from threshold_window_size_5 = 0.00001, with thresholds for other window sizes converted proportionally using square root scaling.

-Output:\
-Embedding files (.npy), there is a embedding file already L2 normalized and reduced to 110 dimensions: `/path/to/MAAPE/example/output/normalized_pca_embeddings.npy`\
-Path information (.pkl)\
-Edge weights and graph structure (.pkl, .txt)\
-Visualization plots

-## Configuration
-Settings can be changed at `/path/to/MAAPE/constant.py`\
-These are parameters:

 1. WINDOW_SIZES\
 Used for sliding window analysis for sequence embedding, set multiple window sizes to capture sequence features at different scales.